Key Breed Facts

 One of the more serious health concerns with Briards is the fact they are prone to suffer from bloat (gastric torsion) and as such care has to be taken when they are fed.
 It's best for these dogs to be fed twice a day rather than giving them one meal a day.
 It's also important not to feed a Briard just before or just when they come back from a walk because by doing so, dogs are put at greater risk of developing bloat.

 If you are looking to buy a Briard, you would need to pay anything from £600 to over £1000 for a well-bred pedigree puppy.
 However, only very few puppies were registered with the Kennel Club over the last two years which means finding one could be a problem and if you do, you may have to go on a long waiting list.
-The cost of insuring a male 3-year-old Briard in northern England would be £21.20 a month for basic cover but for a lifetime policy, this would set you back £82.02 a month (quote as of March 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Briard in northern England would be £23.91 a month for basic cover but for a lifetime policy, this would set you back £84.56 a month (quote as of March 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

 When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £50 - £60 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Briard and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1000 a year.
+On top of this, veterinary costs need to be factored in when sharing a home with a Briard which includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1000 a year.

-As a rough guide, the average cost to keep and care for a Briard would be between £100 to £160 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Briard would be between £100 to £160 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, Kennel Club registered pedigree Briard puppy.

 Click 'Like' if you love Briards.